 Up to this point I’ve talked about herping as an enriching and positive hobby – and I stand by this.
 This isn’t always how it is perceived though, and the fault lies with herpers who haven’t treated animals and habitats with enough care and respect.
 Back in the late 90’s or early 00’s (my memory might be slightly off) there was a big Grey-banded Kingsnake craze (Lampropeltis alterna), and these west-Texas colubrids were selling for $500 at one point.
 Almost overnight, certain herpers were turning into collectors, and a few of them really threw their moral compasses in the trash.
 People were using crowbars to break apart rock crevices and making no effort to repair the damage to habitat.
 The same thing started happening in southern California when Rosy Boas (Lichanura trivirgata) became popular.
 It was a perfect storm for habitat destruction and over-collection.
 Unfortunately, this scenario was repeated in many areas across the globe, with herpers sometimes doubling up as collectors and harvesters, tarnishing our reputation with animal rights charities and conscientious naturalists alike.

 Skip ahead to 2020, and herpers and herpetoculturists are being targeted by organisations that want herping and the keeping of all reptiles and amphibians to be banned.
+These organisations have the ultimate goal of stopping us from having pets other than dogs or cats, so they target reptile keepers first as they know that we’re considered a bit “weird” and therefore legislators are more likely to discriminate against us.
+The sad truth though is that dogs and cats, even in proportion to their captive populations, are much more often victims of abuse and neglect – they are truly in need of help in many parts of the world.
+That said, these animal “charities” know well that dogs and cats are old news, and really aren’t going to generate them a lot of income from publicity.
 In Spain, Ball Pythons, California Kingsnakes and Savannah Monitors are now banned under the pretext that they are potentially invasive species.
 According to some sources, a Europe-wide ban on Ball Pythons has been discussed by politicians and a large “charity” that is lobbying for it.
 This would result in huge media coverage for the “charity” and keep their profits flowing nicely.
 This organisation has even gone as far as to use the Youtube videos and Facebook profiles of Ball Python breeders in their articles, without any consent.
-In these articles they use slight of hand, magician style tricks to incriminate us, such as photographing display cases and claiming they are full-time enclosures for adult snakes.
+In these articles they use slight of hand, magician style tricks to incriminate us, such as photographing display cases and implying that they are full-time enclosures for adult snakes.
 Campaigners have also succeeded in making herping illegal, even just for photography, in several regions of the world.

 Banning herping and reptile keeping is becoming a big-money business!